LamseyD/chess-react/README.md

 # Chess React
 This is a quick demo of a React Application, which lets you to retrieve your profile from chess.com api.

+# Current state
+Api call works when you enter a valid chess.com username

 # Installation Guide
 Run npm install